AI-TOOLKIT/VoiceData/README.md

 >

 # VoiceData
+VoiceData can be used **for generating data for training Automatic Speech Recognition (ASR) models**.
+The generated data includes **both with the transcription synchronized audio (the input text is read by a machine trained very human sounding synthethized voice; male or female) and transcription files** for training ASR models in several languages by using any text you desire.
+Text can also be extracted from images e.g. imported from a scanner in several languages.
+You can scan a book or business papers with text and images.
+VoiceData has built-in scanner and text recognition support (trained machine learning models for text recognition in several languages). **There are a lot of languages and voices (female and male) available.**

+VoiceData also includes a **built-in audio editor** which can not only be used to edit, visualize and convert your audio files but also to **transform the voice recordings**.
+The audio editor can change the **sample rate, the number of channels, can suppress noise, can cancel echo, change the tempo, change the rate, change the pitch frequency** and it can also remove audio sections without human voice.

+VoiceData has features which makes it possible to completely **transfer the audio recording from the base voice to any other type of voice**.
+For example you could change the pitch and the rate of the audio with the built-in audio editor and transfer an adult voice to a child voice.

+VoiceData has a special multiprocessor/core support which makes the toolkit much faster especially when processing several audio files or images at once.

-**VoiceData** is an **Automatic Speech Recognition (ASR)** data generator toolkit, Microsoft Windows 64bit compatible (Windows 7, 8 and 10).
+**VoiceData** is Microsoft Windows 64bit compatible (Windows 7, 8 and 10).

 > IMPORTANT INFORMATION ABOUT THE REQUIRED SERIAL NUMBER: in case you do not have a serial number then register on the AI-TOOLKIT Helpdesk (see hereunder, please fill in your real name and e-mail) and get automatically the serial number (FREE for non-commercial purposes).
 > AI-TOOLKIT HELPDESK: **[AI-TOOLKIT HELPDESK FOR SERIAL NUMBER](https://aitoolkit.freshdesk.com/support/solutions/articles/26000016343)**
 >

-VoiceData can **automatically generate audio and transcription files for ASR in several languages** by only using text or even images e.g. imported from a scanner (you can scan a book or business papers with the text you desire).
-The voice recordings per sentence together with the aligned transcription text files can then be used to train an automatic speech recognition AI model.

-VoiceData also includes a **built-in audio editor** which can not only be used to edit, visualize and convert your audio files but also to **transform the voice recordings**.
-The audio editor can change the **sample rate, the number of channels, can suppress noise, can cancel echo, change the tempo, change the rate, change the pitch frequency** and it can also remove audio sections without human voice.

-VoiceData has features which makes it possible to completely **transfer the audio recording from the base voice to any other types of voice**.
-For example you could change the pitch and the rate of the audio with the built-in audio editor and transfer an adult voice to a child voice.

-VoiceData has a special **multiprocessor/core support** which makes the toolkit much faster especially when processing several audio files or images at once in batch mode.

 > **DOWNLOAD link: [VoiceData & Book](https://github.com/AI-TOOLKIT/VoiceData/releases/download/v1.1/VOICEDATASetup.exe) The software and the book are FREE for non-commercial use!**
 >